-A command-line folder manager for archiving old projects.
+A command-line manager for archiving and retrieving projects.

 proj assumes the following working setup:

 - You have a directory of active projects that you’re working on (e.g. ~/Projects)

 - You have a directory of inactive projects, your archive (e.g. ~/Archive)

 Given this setup, proj helps you add and remove projects from your archive, and keeps your archive organised in <year>/<quarter> subfolders, based on when each project was last worked on.

 Install the package with pip: